ctschroeder/tutorials/antconc-programming-historian.md

 [56]: http://hfroehli.ch/2014/05/11/intro-bibliography-corpus-linguistics/

 ## Dr. S in class instructions streamlined ##
-1. Load the movie review corpus (All Reviews)
+1-2.
+Load the movie review corpus (All Reviews)

-2. Search for a term
+3-4.
+Search for a term

-- use the Concordance tool to find more information about the use of the term
+- use the KWIC tool to find more information about the use of the term

 - sort